Causes of Poverty: The Impact of Society, Colonies and Discrimination

 In North America, the people started out more or less from the same point which created the grounds for less inequality in the first 100 years.
 That is, if we forget for a minute about the "reduction" (read "massacre") of the Native American population to a more manageable size.

 In Canada and the Northern part of the US, there was also no particular activity that was suited for major exports (limited economies of scale) and therefore there was no need for huge amounts of workers.
-This in turn reduced the appeal of slavery and thus erased from the start one of the common causes of poverty that countries often inherit.
+This in turn reduced the appeal of slavery and thus erased from the start one of the most common causes of poverty that countries often inherit.
 It’s interesting to realize how politics, geography and economics are intertwined and influence the evolution of a country (rather than humanistic ideals…).

 The segregation's in the system